jasonsbarr/functional/docs/concurrency/Future.md

 # The Future Type

-Futures are an alternative to JavaScript Promises in that they provide an object that represents an asynchronous computation.
+Futures are an alternative to JavaScript Promises in that they provide an object that represents the result of an asynchronous computation.
 However, unlike Promises, Futures provide a monadic interface that allows complete flexibility with function composition and your Future values.

 ## Why Futures?

 For more on the problems with JavaScript Promises and how a monadic interface helps to solve them, see [Broken Promises](https://avaq.medium.com/broken-promises-2ae92780f33) by Aldwin Vlasblom (author of the excellent [https://github.com/fluture-js/Fluture](Fluture.js) library).

+Use Futures when you need a monadic type to represent the result of an asynchronous computation that also has parity with the native JavaScript Promise API.

 ## Using Futures